Luton is regularly dissed - but has huge potential says writer and director Zak Hossain

 Advertisement

-And he adds: “The right people have to be in the right place.”
+And he adds: “The right people hae to be in the right place.”

-Bangladeshi-born Zak came to Luton in 2005 to study for his masters in film production at the University of Bedfordshire and has never left.
+Bangladeshi-born Zakir came to Luton in 2005 to study for his masters in film production at the University of Bedfordshire and has never left.

 He’s now established himself as an international film writer and director and is about to have an audiobook published comprising four of his novels, including two docu-dramas on human rights issues, and six books of selected poetry.